The Warrant Officer Creed

 An officer appointed by warrant by the Secretary of the Army, based upon a sound level of technical and tactical competence.
 The warrant officer is the highly specialized expert and trainer who, by gaining progressive levels of expertise and leadership, operates, maintains, administers, and manages the Army's equipment, support activities, or technical systems for an entire career.

-Army Regulation 135-100 Appointment of Commissioned Warrant Officer of the Army.
+Army Regulation 135-100 Appointment of Commissioned & Warrant Officers of the Army.

 DA Pamphlet 600-11 Warrant Officer Professional Development & Utilization.